cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 ## Constructors

-The constructor is a member function that is used to create an instance of a class.
+The constructor is a member function that creates an instance of a class.
 When the constructor is called, all data members of the class are default initialized.
-A class may provide an overload set of multiple constructors to initialize it’s data members under different conditions, using different values.
+A class may provide multiple constructors to initialize it’s data members under different conditions, and using different values.

 ### Default Constructor

 A default constructor is a constructor that can be called with no arguments.
-If no other constructor is explicitly defined in the class, the compiler will generate a default constructor for the class.
+If no constructor is explicitly defined in the class, the compiler will generate a default constructor.

 Below is an empty default constructor for our rational number class.